Chipset090191/Unit-UI-XCTest-and-others/README.md

 In Unit tests we have got one more sensitive async method which is responsible for final step where we get our order accepted by food-server. we test this in `testorderAcceptance`.
 Lets look at this closer.
 We still stay on file - [UnitTests](https://github.com/Chipset090191/Unit-UI-XCTest-and-others/blob/main/DeliciousMeal%20with%20tests/UnitTests/UnitTests.swift).

 Now, in this case I make some preparations.
-By the way there are two methods which are called every time before test run `setUpWithError()` and when it is finished `tearDownWithError()`. :
+By the way there are two methods which are called every time before test run `setUpWithError()` and when it is finished `tearDownWithError()`.
+Ok, step by step:
 - I declare `checkoutVC` in `final class UnitTests: XCTestCase {}` and instanciate it in `setUpWithError()` every time when test starts.
-I do so because necessity applying to `placeOrder()` async method to make tests.
+I do so because necessity applying to `placeOrder()` async method to make tests;
+- So as my `placeOrder()` is async func I mark my `testorderAcceptance()` as async;
+- Inside `testorderAcceptance()` I fill address, city, phone for textFields on CheckoutViewController so that our guards would work positively.
+- Then I call `await checkoutVC.placeOrder()` and assert the result is not `Nil` in `await checkoutVC.placeOrder()`.
+So actually we have done.
+But finally, to make sure the data is correct I assert the last thing and compare the name of dish that was previously set to `TestDish` and data I have got from server `XCTAssertEqual(myOrder.orderName, checkoutVC.nameOfDish)`.
 ```swift

  var checkoutVC: CheckoutViewController!